ihincks/qiskit-rfcs/0015-estimator-interface.md

             raise ValueError("Cannot mix and match old API with new API")

         if observables is None:
-            raise ValueError("Observables is required argument in the old API")
+            raise ValueError("`observables` is required argument in the old API")

         circuits = [tasks] if isinstance(tasks, QuantumCircuit) else tasks observables = [observables] is isinstance(observables, (BaseOperator, PauliSumOp, str)) else observables